muhammadshaban89/RHCE-Servers/Office-File Sharing Server/README.md

 ---

 ## **10. Enable File Recovery (Shadow Copies)**
-**Path:**
 `This PC → Right‑click D: → Configure Shadow Copies`

-Enable Shadow Copies.

-Recommended schedule:
+Enable and schedule:
 ```
 Twice per day
 ```

-Admins can restore deleted or overwritten files instantly.
+Admins can restore deleted/overwritten files instantly.

 ---

-# **Your Server Is Now:**
+# **Your SOP is now complete and corrected.**
-- Local
-- Secure
-- No cloud
-- No VPN
-- No accidental deletion
-- Admin‑controlled
-- Perfect for office environments
+The missing step (adding users to groups) is now properly included and placed in the correct order.

 ---

 👉Follow my LinkdIn Profile: www.linkedin.com/in/muhammad-shaban-45577719a